 Typically, sample allocations across sample domains change from one MEPS panel to another.
-Moreover, as with Panel 13 and Panel 14, the sample domains used may vary.
-Thus, when one compares unweighted measures (e.g., response rates) between panels and years, one should take into account such differences.
+The sample domains used may also vary by panel although that was not the case for Panel 14 and Panel 15.
+When one compares unweighted measures (e.g., response rates) between panels and years, one should take into account such differences.
 If, for example, members of one domain have a lower propensity to respond than those of another domain, then if that domain has been allocated a higher proportion of the sample, the corresponding panel may have a lower unweighted response rate simply because of the differences in sample allocation.
-(As an aside, when comparing response rates between Panel 13 and other years, one should keep in mind that roughly 60 percent of the panel had incentives of \$50 or \$70 per complete per round while all other panels up through MEPS Panel 14 had an incentive of no more than \$30.)

-Within each domain/stratum systematic samples of the MEPS-eligible households were selected from among the NHIS household respondents made available for MEPS sample selection purposes.
+Within each domain (sample stratum) systematic samples of the MEPS-eligible households were selected from among the NHIS household respondents made available for MEPS sample selection purposes.

-3.3 Person-Level Weight (PERWT09F)
+3.3 Person-Level Weight (PERWT10F)